adrianaoliveira-ago/blogVivendonaEuropa/content/blog/travel-to-North-Macedonia-Skopje/index.md

 &nbsp;

-Remember to cover your hair and body before entering the mosque.
+Remember to cover your hair and body before entering the **Mosque**.

 &nbsp;